Taiko2k/Tauon/docs/usage.md

 Intended to be an easy way to reduce file sizes for copying to devices.
 Results will be of degraded quality and should not be used for archival.

-Requires ffmpeg and opusenc/lame in encoder subdirectory.
-(For Linux, programs simply need be installed)
+Requires ffmpeg in encoder subdirectory.
+Additionally 'oggenc2.exe' for ogg encoding and 'lame.exe' for mp3 encoding.
+(On Linux, programs only need be installed)

 Will encode based on settings in MENU->Settings...->Transcode Output folders will be placed in same encoder subdirectory (can be changed in config.txt)